Phase transitions in time complexity of Brownian circuits: Design of Brownian circuits

-Motivated by empirical insights from conventional circuits, where the implementation of carry propagation significantly affects performance, we introduce two alternative adder designs: the precede adder and the product adder.
-While these designs realize the same logic function, they differ in structure and critical path length.
-By comparing their behavior in the Brownian circuit framework, we aim to examine how such architectural differences manifest in a thermally driven computational model.
+Motivated by empirical insights from conventional circuits, where the implementation of carry propagation significantly affects performance, we introduce two alternative adder designs: the precede and product adders.
+Although these designs achieve the same logic function, they differ in terms of their structure and critical path length.
+By comparing their behavior in a Brownian circuit framework, we aim to examine how such architectural differences manifest in a thermally driven computational model.

 The addition logic function common to all three designs is given by the following expressions for inputs $A$, $B$, and carry-in $C$: